Iskra: A System for Inverse Geometry Processing: Implementation Details

 \subsection{Adjoint Method Implementation}

-As discussed in Section~\ref{sec:implicit_diff}, our system constructs vector-Jacobian products from $f$ using PyTorch's standard automatic differentiation capabilities.
+As discussed in Section~\ref{sec:implicit_diff}, our system constructs vector-Jacobian products from $f$ using PyTorch's standard automatic differentiation capabilities(i.e., functionality from \mintinline{python}{torch.autograd}).
+Given a function $f$ and the \mintinline{python}{out_args} parameter, we construct a function that computes vector-Jacobian products with $\sfrac{\partial f}{\partial y}$.
+We pass this function to GMRES, which repeatedly applies it to solve for $\sfrac{\partial \ell}{\partial y}$.
+Then we use the \mintinline{python}{in_args} parameter to construct the second vector-Jacobian product.
 It is up to the user to ensure that $f$ uniquely determines $y$ in terms of $x$ and that $\sfrac{\partial f}{\partial y}$ is invertible at $x$.
 Since we are dealing with an intentionally broad formulation, we assume no structure on the Jacobian $\sfrac{\partial f}{\partial y}$, leaving us to rely on the very general GMRES~\cite{Saad:1986:GAG} linear solver for the adjoint equations.
-While we have not used these features for our experiments, we allow the user to pass in a lambda function in stead of our GMRES implementation, technically allowing for preconditioning or carefully chosen initializers. \ana{Moreover, we let the user optionally select which variables are differentiable and which are not as an additional optimization.}
+While we have not used these features for our experiments, we allow the user to pass in a custom function instead of our GMRES implementation, technically allowing for preconditioning or carefully chosen initializers.

+We provide the ability to specify absolute and relative tolerances to GMRES, as well as the maximum number of iterations.
+If \mintinline{python}{max_iter} is reached and the tolerances are unmet, the system prints a warning.
+Setting \mintinline{python}{verbose=True} exposes debugging information, including absolute and relative solver errors.
+Alternatively, the user can pass \mintinline{python}{strict=True} as an argument to GMRES to raise an error in this scenario.
+See \S\ref{s:discussion} for discussion of GMRES stability.
+We did not aim to optimize our implementation of GMRES.
+In particular, the memory required by GMRES scales linearly with the number of iterations performed.
+We leave optimizing memory usage to future work.

+In our fixed-point implementation, we provide additional utilities.
+The user can specify absolute and relative tolerances for the fixed-point solver.
+By default, these are compared to the difference between consecutive iterates; alternatively, the user can designate one of the iteration function's outputs as the optimization objective.
+More information can be exposed via \mintinline{python}{verbose=True}, and if the user prefers certainty, they can set \mintinline{python}{max_iter=None}, which enforces the tolerances be fully satisfied.
+We use fixed-point tolerances in \S\ref{ss:geodesics}.